Netherlands in World War II: Territorial changes

 The Dutch government initially developed plans to annex part of Germany (the Bakker-Schut Plan), which would substantially increase the country's land area.
 The German population would be expelled or "Dutchified".
 The plan was dropped after an Allied refusal.
 Two small villages were added to the Netherlands in 1949 and returned in 1963.
 One successfully-implemented plan was Operation Black Tulip, the deportation of all holders of German passports from the Netherlands, numbering several thousand.

 The end of the war also meant the final loss of the Dutch East Indies.
 After the surrender of the Japanese in the Dutch East Indies, Indonesian nationalists fought a four-year war of independence against Dutch and at first British Commonwealth forces, which eventually led to the Dutch recognition of the independence of Indonesia under pressure of the United States.
 Many Dutch and Indonesians then emigrated or returned to the Netherlands.

 Remembrance

 World War II left many lasting effects on Dutch society.
 On 4 May, the Dutch commemorate those who died during the war, and all wars since.
 Among the living, there are many who still bear the emotional scars of the war from both the first and the second generation.
-In 2000, the government was still granting 24000 people an annual compensatory payment although that also included victims from later wars, such as the Korean War.
+In 2000, the government was still granting 24,000 people an annual compensatory payment although that also included victims from later wars, such as the Korean War.

 In January 2020, for the first time a Dutch government has apologised for the fact that civil servants acted as accomplices to the German occupiers.
-This has shaken a long-cultivated netherlands self-image.

 The National Holocaust Names Memorial (in Amsterdam) was dedicated by King Willem-Alexander in September 2021.